IHE/ITI.SeR/SeR.md

 When the Authorization Decisions Manager receives an XACMLAuthorizationDecisionQuery Request message, it evaluates each Authorization Request conveyed within the XACMLAuthorizationDecision (one for each `<Resource>` element).
-The Authorization Decisions Manager shall verify the existence of Authorization Decisions that match the XACML Query
+If the Authorization Decisions Manager supports decision caching, then it shall verify the existence of Authorization Decisions that match the XACML Query parameters:
-parameters:

 - The Requester Entity identified within the XACMLAuthorizationDecisionQuery (`<Subject>/<Attribute>` element with